January 14, 2021

 Human Resource departments aren’t just around to maintain records, ensure business compliance, and mediate sensitive situations.
 HR is a strategic part of the company that’s accountable for admin, talent management, workforce management, employee communications, and more.

 That’s why it makes sense that in a PwC survey, 74 percent of companies said that they planned to increase spending on HR tech.
 To be on top of your HR game and maintain your business functions, it’s only right that your team has the best tools to complement their talent.

-Here are the solution categories you need in your HR technology stack for 2021 and beyond:
+Here are the solution categories you need in your HR technology stack:

 Admin tech is a no brainer – by implementing this sort of technology, you free up time spent on mundane tasks to spend on more important HR efforts.
-Here are the admin technologies that are non-negotiable in 2021:
+Here are the admin technologies that are non-negotiable:

 It’s important to automate the repetitive work so you can dig deeper into the human work.